Professor of Law

 J.D., Columbia University

 Professor Forte was a Bradley Scholar at the Heritage Foundation, and Visiting Scholar at the Liberty Fund.
-He has been President of the Ohio Association of Scholars, was on the Board of Directors of the Philadelphia Society, and is also adjunct Scholar at the Ashbrook Center.
-He has been appointed to the Ohio State Advisory Committee to the U.S. Commission on Civil Rights.
+He has been President of the Ohio Association of Scholars, served on the Board of Directors of the Philadelphia Society, and is also adjunct Scholar at the Ashbrook Institute.
+He Vice-Chair of the Ohio State Advisory Committee to the United States Commission on Civil Rights.
 He has also been a Civil War re-enactor and a Merit Badge Counselor for the Boy Scouts.

-Constitutional Law, the First Amendment, Islamic Law, Jurisprudence, Natural Law, International Law, International Human Rights, the Presidency, and Constitutional History.f
+Constitutional Law, the First Amendment, Islamic Law, Jurisprudence, American Politics, Natural Law, International Law, International Human Rights, and Constitutional History.